This is my review of the Scandic Friends loyalty programme.

 Are there airline partnerships too?

 Yes, Scandic has two airline partners.
-These do not include BA or Virgin Atlantic however.
+These do not include British Airways or Virgin Atlantic however.

 SAS EuroBonus members get a similar 500 miles per night BUT there is no double dipping.
 You need to choose between points or miles.

-If you really won’t use them, you can convert your points into a donation to Save the Children from just 2,000 points.
+If you really won’t use them, you can usually convert your points into a donation to Save the Children from just 2,000 points.
 This option is temporarily suspended but as it remains on the website it will hopefully come back.
 There is no excuse for not signing up and generating a small charity donation, if nothing else.

 You can learn more about Scandic Friends on their website here.